-- The parade committee is once again requesting financial contributions for the parade activities this year.
+- The Memorial Day committee is once again requesting financial contributions for the Memorial Day and Veterans Day activities this year.
 We need your support!
 Any contribution will be deeply appreciated.
 Information can be obtained from and contributions made to:

-- Town of Wethersfield - Memorial Day Parade
+- Town of Wethersfield - Memorial Day Celebration

 - c/o Parks and Recreation Department

 - Wethersfield, CT 06109

 The Memorial Day Committee would like to encourage all residents to demonstrate their support for the veterans and our country by displaying the American Flag during the weekend.

 For more information about the event e-mail the committee at firstname.lastname@example.org.

 The Memorial Day and Veterans Day Committees would like to thank the Wethersfield business community, organizations and volunteers who have given their support and who are helping to make this year's events memorable.
 If you would like to consider helping us in any manner, please contact the committee at email@example.com.

 The Memorial Day Ceremony will take place in Village Cemetery immediately following the parade, approximately 10:30 a.m.

 Memorial Day Address Speaker